Pixelators4014/4014-docs/docs/design/parts_to_use.md

 ## Normal Stock

 The primary material we use in FRC is metal (i love metal fr) <br>
-There are two types of metal that we usually use:
+There are three types of metal that we usually use.
 1. Metal hollow bars - tubes that come in like 1x1 in, 2x1 in (the one we use most often).
 Typically have shell thickness of 1/8".
 2. Metal Plates - flat piece of metal that have different thicknesses, most common being 1/8" and 1/4".
 Useful for stuff ig (like bellypan!)
 3. Shafts - hex or D shafts, used to hold turning things ig We usually source them from [Industrial Metal Supply](https://www.industrialmetalsupply.com/products/metals/aluminum "metal place") <br>
 It is important to keep in mind that we will be fabricating these things